Last Updated on

 To help soothe this headache, here are some important refurbishment tips that you should know, whether you’re an accidental landlord, a landlord with a handful of rental properties, or a big-time property investor.

-Assuming you’ve already taken possession, changed the locks on the doors, and contacted your local council about any major changes you plan to make, you can begin striping out and preparing the property.
+Assuming you’ve already taken possession, changed the locks, and contacted your local council about any major changes you plan to make, you can begin striping out and preparing the property.

 It’s important to have your building work done in the correct order, as it will be mighty frustrating – and expensive – to have the electricians turn up after the walls have been plastered.

 Assuming the property is structurally sound, and you're only doing an internal refurbishment with no extensions, below is the general order of works:

 Good landlords safeguard not only their investment, but their tenants as well.
 These key factors are essential to protect the life of your property, and the lives of the people who live there.
 It is imperative that you read, download and make yourself familiar with the Government regulated HHSRS before even thinking of buying an investment property.